azdavis/millet/docs/keywords.md

 ## `nonfix`

-Begins a fixity declaration, that causes the given names to not be infix.
+Cause the given names to not be infix.

 ```sml
 nonfix foo